 Create Mount Point and Mount NTFS Partition

-First, create the mount point with the mkdir command:
+1. Create the mount point with the mkdir command.

 sudo mkdir /mnt/ntfs1

-Next, mount the partition to the directory you created.
-Use the mount command and the partition path you noted earlier:
+2. Mount the partition to the created directory.
+Use the mount command and the partition path noted earlier:

 sudo mount -t ntfs /dev/sdb1 /mnt/ntfs1

-Use the disk free tool to check the details of all filesystems and verify you mounted the partition successfully:
+Use the disk free tool to check the details of all filesystems and verify the partition was mounted successfully:

 df -hT

-The /dev/sdb1 partition shows as mounted at the bottom of the list.
-You now have read-only access for this NTFS partition.
+The /dev/sdb1 partition shows as mounted at the bottom of the list, and the user has read-only access.

 Mount NTFS Partition with Read-and-Write Permissions

-To mount an NTFS partition with read-and-write permissions, you need to install fuse and ntfs-3 on your system.
+To mount an NTFS partition with read-and-write permissions, you need to install the fuse and ntfs-3 on the system.

 Follow the steps below to complete the mounting process.

-Note: Some Linux distributions may have fuse and ntfs-3g already installed by default.
+Note: Some Linux distributions may have the fuse and ntfs-3g packages already installed by default.

 Update Package Repositories